Estimating the Local Learning Coefficient

 Why I hoped it’d help.
 Heavy‑tailed jumps might traverse singular valleys faster.

 What goes wrong.
 Swap Gaussian noise for α‑stable jumps and, unless we also change the drift to the fractional counterpart and/or add MH correction, the invariant law is not the tempered local posterior we need.
-Add MH to fix it and you pay full‑data accepts again.
-Net: either wrong target or wrong computational scale.
+Add MH to fix it and we pay full‑data accepts again.

 5 Where next